 A thorough review of a professionals website will tell you a lot.
 Not only will you find their work, you'll also likely find out some details about them as person, reviews, and more.
 Before you spend your time (or theirs) in an in person meeting, do your homework online and you'll save yourself time and stress in the planning process.

 And finally, don't rule out hiring a pro so fast.
 Photos and video are what will remain after your wedding day and some professional photographers offer smaller packages of hours that might be within your budget range.

 Kristin Binford, Co-Owner & Managing Partner at Haue Valley

-Prior to co-founding of of St. Louis' most sought-after wedding venues, Kristin graduated with an MBA from Drury University and went on to spend 13 years in corporate marketing leadership roles.
+Prior to co-founding one of St. Louis' most sought-after wedding venues, Kristin graduated with an MBA from Drury University and went on to spend 13 years in corporate marketing leadership roles.
 She loves to share tips and tricks she's learned with couples and venue owners near and far.
-She can be reached at email@example.com.
+She can be reached at firstname.lastname@example.org.